rackerlabs/technical-blog/_posts/2013-03-27-rackspace-service-registry-status-update-performance-and-reliability-improvements-new-features-and-more.markdown

 makes the whole API easier to use.

-In future blog posts we will go more in depth and show how we are developing bindings so that you can use the Rackspace Service Registry with APIs you may already be familiar with.
+In future blog posts we will go more in depth and show how we are developing bindings so that you can use the Rackspace Service registry with APIs you may already be familiar with.

-Note: Service Registry is currently in closed preview available free of charge.
+Note: Service registry is currently in closed preview available free of charge.
 If you don’t have access yet you can request it by filling out [this survey](https://surveys.rackspace.com/Survey.aspx?s=f3d6e51580ab4510a564487fafdafdfd).

 _This is a guest post from Tomaz Muraus.
-Tomaz is a Racker and a project lead for the [Rackspace Service Registry](http://www.rackspace.com/blog/keep-track-of-your-services-and-applications-with-the-new-rackspace-service-registry/) product.
+Tomaz is a Racker and a project lead for the [Rackspace Service registry](http://www.rackspace.com/blog/keep-track-of-your-services-and-applications-with-the-new-rackspace-service-registry/) product.
 He is also a project chair of [Apache Libcloud](http://libcloud.apache.org/), an open-source project which deals with cloud interoperability.
 Before working on Service Registry he worked on the [Cloud Monitoring](http://www.rackspace.com/cloud/monitoring/)